-Figure 5.29 Most Promising Potential Improvement in the Hampstead/Manchester Area
+Table 5.11 Most Promising Potential Improvements for the Hampstead/Manchester Area

+Upgrade Maiden and

+6- Long Lanes, which run

+7 parallel to MD 30

+Cost: TBD

-5 Convert the intersection of MD 27 at Westminster Street to a roundabout.
-Cost: \$1M to \$2.5M In combination with a new signalized left-turn onto Westminster Street from northbound MD 30, this will enhance access to the residential communities north of MD 27 and west of MD 30, allowing them to bypass the MD 30/MD27 intersection.
-N N/A N Ν 6- 7 Upgrade Maiden and Long Lanes, which run parallel to MD 30 Cost: TBD Providing better access (including parking) to businesses and residences on MD 30 will support recommendations 2 and 4 and facilitate the use of Maiden Lane and Long Lane rather than MD 30 for local trips.
-Y N/A N Ν
+Providing better access (including parking) to businesses and residences on Manchester's Main Street will support recommendations 2 and 4 and facilitate the use of Maiden Lane and Long Lane rather than MD 30 for local trips.

+N/A N N

-Together, this analysis' proposals for Manchester will better connect the roadway network parallel to MD 30, reducing residents' need to travel through Main Street's most congested intersections and lessening the time it takes to visit local destinations.
+Together, this analysis' proposals for Manchester will better connect the roadway network parallel to MD 30, reducing residents' need to travel through MD 30's most congested intersections and lessening the time it takes to visit local destinations.
 Removing these local trips from MD 30 will also have benefits for through motorists, who will encounter less local traffic while traveling through Manchester.

-Although this set of proposals is specifically targeted to address local transportation needs, if constructed it would also improve travel for commuters from north of Manchester and facilitate travel between Manchester and Westminster.
+Although this set of proposals is specifically targeted to address local transportation needs, if constructed it would also improve travel for commuters from north of Manchester and facilitate better travel between Manchester and Westminster.

-Figure 5.30 Manchester 2040 Traffics Conditions with Most Promising Potential Improvements
+Figure 5.33 Manchester 2040 Traffic Conditions with Most Promising Potential Improvements

-Figure 5.31 MD 27/Westminster Street Roundabout Concept
+Figure 5.34 MD 27/Westminster Street Roundabout Concept